michaeljosephpurdy/ludumdare51/README.md

 > | 79 and below | Below Basic        |

 My son has a really, _really_, hard time with this.
-The time limit sort of makes him psych himself out.
+He's actually pretty good at math, but the time limit gets him distracted and he stops focusing on the problems and focuses more on how much time is left.

-I figured this may be a fun way for him to practice them.
+I figured this may be a fun way for him to practice.

 ## Overview